marcotroisi/blog/content/about/index.md

 If you need help with your software, I may be able to help.
 I provide personal consulting services, as well as put people in contact with the best web professionals in various places of the world.

-Anything from small fixes to enterprise level development, I can quickly assemble a team to get your project off the ground.Also, I am available to consider working for free for non profit projects.
+Anything from small fixes to enterprise level development, I can quickly assemble a team to get your project off the ground.

+Also, I am available to consider working for free for non profit projects.

 My consulting services include: